The Collaboration Spiral for Soulpreneurs

 • Goal-Setting Circle: Each member declares a 2-3 month goal, then reconvenes to share results, lessons learned, and reflections.

-Level 4: Co-Creating a Joint Asset
+Level 4: Co-Creating Assets

 • Sales Page Critique & Cross-Promo: Swap sales pages, provide constructive feedback, and then cross-promote the improved pages to each other's audiences.